StaffEDDIE REESE, MEN'S HEAD COACH

 WYATT COLLINS, MEN’S ASSOCIATE HEAD COACH

-Wyatt Collins is in his fourth season as an assistant coach with the Longhorns men's swimming and diving program.
+Wyatt Collins is in his seventh season as an associate head coach with the Longhorns men's swimming and diving program.

 "Wyatt did outstanding work as our volunteer coach for three years," UT head coach Eddie Reese said upon Collins' hiring.
 "He has an excellent mind as a swimming technician, has built an excellent rapport with our team and has been an important part of our recent success.
 Wyatt deserves this opportunity, and I'm happy to have him on my staff."